mvaldezc/vision_tools/code_explanation/particlefilter.md

 ```

 <br/>
-In order to propagate the particles, the product with the transition matrix is applied and then the sum of random noise is performed.
+In order to propagate the particles, the product with the state transition matrix is applied and then the sum of random noise is performed.
 <br/>
 <br/>